How To Write For Business Insider, Get Exposure, And Elevate Your Brand

 It’s time to pitch!
 I like to include everything an editor or gatekeeper might need or want in order to publish the article immediately.
-This cuts down on back-and-forth emails, which can actually be the difference between your article getting published or getting lost in the mix.
+Remember: They told you they needed these items on the “write for us” page.

-Include the following information:
+Consider including the following information:

 A headshot and short bio